Offline Supervised Learning V.S. Online Direct Policy Optimization: A Comparative Study and A Unified Training Paradigm

 \subsection{Robustness Evaluation}

-In this section, we present robustness experiments in satellite's optimal attitude control problem and quadrotor's optimal landing problem, when there is state measurement noise in the close-loop simulation.
-We only fine-tune 100 iterations within 10 minutes based on the network pre-trained by supervised learning.
+\revisec{In this section, we present robustness experiments in quadrotor's optimal landing problem, when there is state measurement noise in the close-loop simulation.} We only fine-tune 100 iterations within 10 minutes based on the network pre-trained by supervised learning.

-The supervised controller can still stabilize the system and surpass direct optimization under small disturbances, demonstrating its robustness, as shown in Figure~\ref{fig:sat_cum}, \ref{exp:robust_2_time_varying}, and~\ref{exp:robust_10_16}.
-We remark that since supervised learning is trained to fit a deterministic dataset rather than designed for stochastic systems, there may be states far away from those in the used optimal control dataset when the noise is large.
-Thus, supervised learning only maintains its priority to direct optimization under moderate disturbances.

-We emphasize the robustness of the Pre-train and Fine-tune strategy over both direct policy optimization and supervised learning.
-When the noise is small, supervised learning is still able to control the quadrotor and maintain its priority over direct optimization.
+\revisec{Figure~\ref{exp:robust_2_time_varying} and \ref{exp:robust_10_16} demonstrate that supervised learning outperforms direct policy optimization under moderate disturbances.
+Additionally, we highlight the superior robustness of the Pre-train and Fine-tune strategy compared to both direct policy optimization and supervised learning.} When the noise is small, supervised learning is still able to control the quadrotor and maintain its priority over direct optimization.
 However, since supervised learning is not designed for stochastic optimal control, it does not suit the case when the noise is very large.
 Also, the long time horizon enlarges the influence brought by disturbance, accumulates the error along the trajectory, and results in the distribution mismatch phenomenon and poor performances.
 Fine-tuning brings robustness to the pre-trained network, which can endure much larger disturbance and performs the best even when the performance of supervised learning decreases dramatically as the bottom row in Figure~\ref{exp:robust_2_time_varying} shows.
 Figure~\ref{exp:robust_10_16} also shows that fine-tuning is able to improve the robustness regardless of the dataset distribution where it is pre-trained on.